joshbalsicas/COMP3033-Assignment2c/README.md

 ## SyncUs: A Fast Dating Profile Viewer
 ### _By: Joshua Balsicas_

-SyncUs allows users to quickly upload their own or view other dating profiles that feature only a person's name, age, email, and a sentence that best describes them or what they want in a person.
-The option to show other users what your reasoning is for on the app is also available if wanted.
+SyncUs allows users to quickly upload their own and view other dating profiles that feature only a person's name, age, email, and a sentence that best describes them or what they are looking for in a person.
+The option to showcase users your reasoning for participating in the SyncUs platform is also available.

 - Swagger documentation page:
 - Link to live site: https://comp3033-assignment2c.onrender.com/